Database

 Db::connection('plugin.foo.admin')->table('admin')->first();

-If you want to use the main project database, you can use it directly, for example
+If you want to use the main project's database, just use it directly, for example:

 use support\Db;